Hosted by TU Wien, Vienna, Austria, 1-4 July 2026

 -

-ERES board member | Full professor of real estate valuation | University of Amsterdam, the Netherlands
+ERES Board member | Associate professor of real estate and finance | KTH Royal Institute of Technology, Sweden

 -